EPCC Project Manager

 A list of programs which Iain has contributed to the development of:

-- CP2K - Highly scalable, modular, open source molecular dynamics program, featuring wide range of force evaluation methods from potentials, linear scaling DFT, Hartree-Fock and MP2.
+- CP2K - Highly scalable, modular, open source molecular dynamics program, featuring wide range of force evaluation methods including classical potentials, linear scaling DFT, Hartree-Fock, MP2 and GW.
 Large, distributed developer community led by Prof. Joost VandeVondele (ETH Zurich) and Prof. Jurg Hutter (University of Zurich).

 - TPLS - CFD software for ultra-high resolution DNS of turbulent two-phase flows, developed by Dr. Prash Valluri and Dr. Lennon O Naraigh.